tailscreatesstuff32/FB_NESTEA-NSF-PLAYER/README.md

 # FB_NESTEA-NSF-PLAYER

-this is an NES audio player made in freebasic!
+this is an NES audio player made in 100% in freebasic!
 <br/>
 <br/>
 CPU type 1